Wany Hasrita

-Nurshazwany Hasrita Hasbullah (born 24 December 1992) is a singer, actress and lawyer from Malaysia who gained popularity after her debut hit, "Menahan Rindu."
+Nurshazwany Hasrita Hasbullah (born 24 December 1992) is a singer, actress and television host from Malaysia who gained popularity after her debut hit, "Menahan Rindu."
 She was voted the 31st Anugerah Bintang Popular Berita Harian (ABPBH)'s Most Popular Star in addition to winning the Popular Female Singer category.

 Career

 In 2012, Wany started posting her singing videos to the Smule app, which led to her social media fame.
 Her debut track "Menahan Rindu" has over 35 million views on YouTube.
 In contrast, more than 15 million people saw the duet song "Disana Cinta Disini Rindu" with Tajul Ariff.
 Through the first telefilm adaptation of her play, she also made a contribution to the world of acting.
 On 9 June 2018, Tergantung Rindu, a play by Haqiem Rusli and Tajul Ariff, had her own character and was aired on Astro Citra and Astro Mustika HD.

 Wany completed her professional portfolio by appearing on TV3 in a role as a lawyer created by Sembang Sahur, costarring alongside Dayah Bakar, Shuk Sahar, and Issey Fazlisham.
 She was named the Most Popular Star at the 31st Daily News Popular Star Award, which is a huge achievement in her artistic career.
 She has an official fan group called WanyHasnizers that consistently support her work.
 The actor's nine-year winning streak as the Most Popular Star was broken with this triumph.
 Siti Nurhaliza was the singer's previous major category winner at the 22nd ABPBH.

 Wany made her debut in 2019 with the Raya song "Menanti di Aidilfitri," which she co-wrote with Muna Shahirah, Wan Azlyn, and Wani Syaz.
 To promote this song, a music video featuring Azhan Rani has also been released.
 A duet with Wani Syaz is featured on her track "Sinar Terindah," which was also released.
 On 2 November 2019, Wany, Sufian Suhaimi, and Khai Bahar hosted the 2019 TRIO Concert at Malawati Stadium in Shah Alam.

 The recording label FMC Music said on 5 February 2021, via their official Facebook page, that her music video "Cinta Khayalan" will be made available on YouTube officially on the following day at 8 p.m.
 Her performances of the songs "Canggung" and "Belenggu Rindu" (a duet with Jamal Abdillah) earned him a spot in the final half of Music-Muzik 2021.
 "Belenggu Rindu" placed third while also being chosen for the 35th Song Champion Award final ranking.

 Wany and Wani Syaz once more worked together on the duet song "Sang Purnama" on 20 January 2022.
 The love tale of Adam and Eve served as the inspiration for the song composed by Sang Hitam, Mas Dewangga and Aden King.
 Sang Hitam also wrote the lyrics.